What is Standard Audit File-Tax (SAF-T)?

 Will there be a transitional arrangement for those bookkeeping obligations (see also the rules on cash systems)?

-There is no planned transitional arrangement in the same way as for cash systems.
-If SAF-T does not become obligatory until 2018, there will be a voluntary arrangement in 2017.
+There is no transitional arrangement in the same way as for cash systems.

 There is no requirement to show transactions retrospectively.
-The accounting systems will most likely be able to generate SAF-T files for earlier periods if these are in the same database and in the same format as transactions after 1 January 2017 (or a later date if the requirement of obligatory implementation of SAF-T is put back to 2018)
+The accounting systems will most likely be able to generate SAF-T files for earlier periods if these are in the same database and in the same format as transactions after 1 January 2020.

 How will this affect those of us in accountancy firms?
 What preparations will we have to make in terms of software etc.?

-It is the system suppliers who must adapt their accounting systems so that the systems can provide the new standard on demand.
+If the accounting system is supposed to be used to produce SAF-T files, this is something the system developers have to manage in the development of their accounting systems.
 Norwegian suppliers of accounting systems have been involved in a dialogue since autumn 2015, and some of them were also involved in developing the standard itself.
-Accountancy firms will have to ensure that they are using updated accounting systems.

 What is in the first version of the standard?